-Raised vs. In-Ground Garden Beds: Pros & Cons
+Raised vs. In-Ground Garden Beds: Benefits & Drawbacks

 There are two primary ways to start a garden at home.
 There are raised garden beds, and there are in-ground garden beds.
 If you are planning on planting anything, you will eventually come across this choice.
 Some people prefer elaborate raised garden beds, while other people prefer simple in-ground mounds.
 But which is better?